amitaibu/Gizra/_posts/2014-04-29-configure-angularjs-travis-ci.md

 ```

 - Modify travis ci configuration file to run karma unit test files, you can open .travis.yml
-#Have to be in the root folder of the github repository.):
+*Have to be in the root folder of the github repository.*

 ```yaml
   language: node_js